CodeOTR/cotr-snippets/README.md

 How does it work?

 Its very simple, actually.
-A language snippets file is created for every supported language with all of the snippets implementations.
-For example, the `dart.json` snippet file implements all of the snippets in Dart while the `typescript.json` file implements all of the snippets in TypeScript.
-The key is that the snippet names are consistent across languages so you only need to remember the COTR snippet name.
+A snippets file is created for every supported language with all of the snippets implementations.
+For example, the `dart.json` snippet file implements all of the snippets in Dart while the `typescript.json` file implements all of the snippets in TypeScript. **The key is that the snippet names are consistent across languages so you only need to remember the COTR snippet name**.

 ## Supported Languages
 - Dart